Hiring Remote Contractors Overseas: A Guide for Employers

 When Should Companies Hire Remote Contractors Instead of Employees?

-The question does come up of whether it is really better to hire a contractor instead of an employee for a given position or project.
+The question comes up whether it is better to hire a contractor instead of an employee for a given position.
 After all, employees do bring greater stability and commitment to a company, especially for key positions.

 Nonetheless, there are good reasons to hire contractors in some circumstances:

 Contractors are well suited to short term projects with no long-term commitment